EduPonz/easynmea/CONTRIBUTING.md

 ## Submitting a pull request

 If writing an issue does not do it for you because you have and idea of what should be done and how, and you have the energy and time to directly contribute to the code base or documentation, submitting a pull request is your way to go.
-Please mind that by doing so, you accept to abide to the pull request process followed on the *GNSS Interface* project, meaning:
+Please mind that by doing so, you accept to abide to the pull request process followed on the *OpenNMEA* project, meaning:

 1. First, open an issue ticket labeled as enhancement defining what you attempt to accomplish in terms of user experience or behaviour; or simply chose one of the open ones.
 1. Open a pull request linked to your ticket with some design documentation that can kickoff a discussion.